 4. Exfoliate regularly

 Your skin will look dull when it is blocked with dead skin cells.
 Your skin will look tired, lifeless and unappealing.
-Wake your skin up by removing those dry, rough and dead skin cells through microdermabrasion.
+Wake your skin up by removing dead skin cells through microdermabrasion.

 You can reveal that soft, radiant and glowing skin that will last for days.

-You can invest in your very own microdermabrasion machine and use it once up to three times a week to continue getting that glow and avoid looking dull and lifeless.
+You can invest in your very own microdermabrasion machine.
+Use it once up to three times a week to get glowing and avoid skin that looks dull and lifeless.

 5. Tone your skin